 - Status Buff: The Gougi System.
 Players are able to choose from one of five playstyles (Aggro, Juggernaut, Shinobi, Infinity, and Miracle) after picking their fighters at the character select screen, similar to the -isms of Street Fighter Alpha 3, the Groove system of Capcom vs. SNK and its sequel, and the Variations in Mortal Kombat X. While these "decks" don't change how the combatants play in general, they do grant various passive effects should the player fulfill certain requirements in battle, not unlike the Gems in Street Fighter X Tekken.
 One of the more notable examples is Infinity's "Rage" skill, which provides the player with infinite super meter should they manage to spend 7 bars of the Super Gauge in a single round.
 It should also be noted that some perks are shared between two or more of the decks, such as "Guard Break" note and "Hades" note .
 Even more Gougi decks with their own bonuses are included in the game's Standard Edition.

 - Writing Around Trademarks: Seems to be the case for this game on a couple of fronts.
-First, there was the working title being changed from Mysterious Fighting Game to what it now is (Fighting EX Layer), and now Cracker Jack's name is officially shortened to Jack again at the request of Arika.
+First, there was the working title being changed from Mysterious Fighting Game to what it is now (Fighting EX Layer), and Cracker Jack's name has been officially shortened to Jack again at the request of Arika.
 (That said, this is continuing on from the EX series' continuity, as Cracker Jack was simply called Jack in EX2 and EX3, and Arika has joked on the subject why he's back to just "Jack.")
-Given Arika's remarks on the matter, it is likely that they couldn't legally go with either Fighting Layer EX or Cracker Jack as Bandai Namco still owns the "Fighting Layer" name/trademark and Frito-Lay also currently trademarks the "Cracker Jack" name.
+Given Arika's remarks on the matter, it is likely that they couldn't legally go with either Fighting Layer EX or Cracker Jack as Bandai Namco still owns the "Fighting Layer" name/trademark and Frito-Lay currently trademarks the "Cracker Jack" name.